vnphanquang/svelte-put/.changeset/odd-rules-argue.md

 "@svelte-put/clickoutside": major
 ---

-drop support for Svelte 4 and lower (will still work as of now but no guarantees in the future)
+[BREAKING] drop support for Svelte 4 and lower (will still work as of now but no guarantees in the future)